allenai/learning-curve/README.md

 ```
 python -m basic_usage
 ```

+OR

+Use one of the following notebooks:
+- [notebooks/basic_usage.ipynb](notebooks/basic_usage.ipynb): the same as `basic_usage.py` but in an interactive notebook
+- [notebooks/basic_usage.ipynb](notebooks/basic_lazy_usage.ipynb) for constructing a learning curve from only 1 error measurement each at full, half, and quarter dataset size.
+Esentially, you will have a learning curve with just 3 error measurements!

 # Dig deeper with interactive notebooks
 To help ML practitioner better understand learning curve estimation, we provide the following ipython notebooks: